 (left) Adoration of the Magi by Pietro Paolo Olivieri; (right) coats of arms of the Caetani

 Cappella Caetani houses an early example of the marble reliefs which became very popular as altarpieces during the XVIIth century.
 In his work Pietro Paolo Olivieri followed a traditional pattern established by Renaissance Florentine sculptors.
 He depicted the persons in the central scene using a very high relief whereas the retinue of the Magi was depicted using stiacciato, a very low relief.
-You may wish to see some Baroque altarpieces where this pattern was not followed.
+You may wish to see a page on Baroque marble altarpieces.

 (left) Strength by Francesco Mari; (right) Monument designed by Giovan Battista della Porta with a bust of Filippo Caetani which is attributed to Pietro Paolo Naldini.
 The Red Cross/Sword is the symbol of the Order of Santiago, a Spanish military order which was founded in the XIIth century to protect the pilgrims going to Santiago de Compostela